Shiloh (biblical figure): Interpretation

-This interpretation goes back at least as far as the Targum Onkelos in the first century AD, and was indeed interpreted to be the promised Messiah in most traditional Jewish thoughts and writings.
+The above interpretation dates back at least to the Aramaic Targum Onkelos of the first century CE and was later widely understood by Christians to refer to the promised Messiah in most traditional Israelite beliefs and writings.

-Among some Christians, "Shiloh" is seen as a reference to Jesus, whom they believe to have fulfilled the earlier prophecies of the Torah, although the word itself is not specifically mentioned in the New Testament, although some have connected it to the Pool of Siloam, referred to in the story of the healing of the man born blind.
-However, Genesis 49:10 became a major messianic text appealed to by the early Church Fathers.
+Among some Christians, "Shiloh" is seen as a reference to Jesus, whom they believe to have fulfilled the earlier prophecies of the Torah.
+The word Shiloh is not specifically mentioned in the New Testament, but some have connected it to the Pool of Siloam, referred to in a story of Jesus healing of the man born blind in the book of John.
+However, Genesis 49:10 became a major messianic text appealed to by the Church Fathers.
 The Christian messianic interpretation is found in the capitalisation of the pronoun "He" in the Holman Christian Standard Bible ("until He whose right it is comes").

-Some Christian scholars, however, have pointed out that the rendering of the text labors under the difficulty that Shiloh is not found as a personal name in the Old Testament.
-Other interpretations from analysts have translated the term to indicating "the name of a place, not a person", although they also conclude that this is less likely overall.
+Some Christian scholars note that Shiloh is not found as a personal name in the Old Testament (Hebrew Bible).
+Others interpret it as a place name, but they consider this less likely.